-In about 1136, Geoffrey of Monmouth in his history of Britain placed it in the heart of Arthurian legends and suggested that Merlin had a hand in building it.
+Early writers theorized the monument was built by Romans.
+Others, such as the 12th century British cleric Geoffrey of Monmouth, placed it in the heart of Arthurian legends and suggested that Merlin had a hand in building it.
 There are stories of Merlin flying the bluestones from Wales and levitating them to the top of the monument.
 And of course, there are plenty of stories of alien involvement.

 Current theories are equally impressive though more down to earth.
-For ten years, in the Stonehenge Riverside Project, teams of archaeologists from the universities of Sheffield, Manchester, Southampton and Bournemouth, along with University College London, have been studying the monument and the surrounding landscape.
+From 2003 to 2009, in the Stonehenge Riverside Project, teams of archaeologists from the universities of Sheffield, Manchester, Southampton and Bournemouth, along with University College London, studied the monument and the surrounding landscape.
 They suggest that it was built as a unification project between farming tribes of East and West Britons who, between 3,000 BC and 2,500 BC, shared a common culture.

-Another idea is that the Preseli bluestones were carried to the Salisbury landscape by Ice Age glaciers and were found naturally littering the plain when Stonehenge's builders walked the earth.
+And that's just one theory.
+Another is that the Welsh stones were carried by Ice Age glaciers and were found naturally littering the plain when Stonehenge's builders walked the earth.

 The common wisdom has been that the monument is about 5,000 years old and was built in several stages over a period of 500 years.
 In fact, much of the main building of Stonehenge, visible today, was probably built within that time frame.

 But the use of the Stonehenge site for important, and probably ritual purposes goes back much further - perhaps as long ago as 8,000 to 10,000 years.
 Excavations around the monument's parking area in the 1960s and then again in the 1980s found pits that held wooden posts planted between 8500BC and 7000BC.